Construction and Demolition Recycling

 Save on Disposal.
 Landfilling is an unnecessary expense because leftover paint, in most cases, is still a usable product.
 Purchasing recycled paint creates a market demand that helps build a convenient collection infrastructure.

 Recyclable.
-“Recyclable paint” is leftover usable latex paint that a customer delivers to a HHW or paint collection event, or directly to a paint manufacturer.
+“Recyclable paint” is leftover usable latex paint that a customer delivers to a HHW facility, retail drop-off site, paint collection event, or directly to a paint manufacturer.

 Consolidated or Reusable.
 “Consolidated” or “reusable paint” is paint collected and made available to consumers without modification of paint properties by a paint manufacturer.

 Recycled.
-“Recycled paint” is recyclable paint that has been reprocessed by a paint manufacturer to meet specific performance specifications, as described below.
+“Recycled paint” is recyclable paint that has been reprocessed to meet specific performance specifications, as described below.

 “Recycled paint” is reprocessed or “remanufactured” by steps that usually include the following:

 Filtering.
-Most paint as collected contains a small amount of filterable solids, so the paint must be filtered if it is to be applied by spraying.
+Most recyclable paint contains a small amount of filterable solids, so the paint must be filtered if it is to be applied by spraying.

 Mixing with standard paint.
 Though some recycled paint is 100 percent recycled, most recycled paint is mixed with standard paint.
 The added new paint is usually white, which adds coloring flexibility.
 Most recycled latex paint is at least 50 percent recycled content; however, it is available in a wide range of other percentages as well.